tonygustafsson/akashic-cms/README.md

 What if the customer could edit the data stores, and not eff up the HTML?
 What if the HTML would not look like crap just because it were dynamically generated?

+I've built so many wordpress and woocommerce sites where I totally lost control over the code and were dependent on plugins, which where developed by bunglers like me.
+I've built so many custom made sites in PHP and built myself into a corner because of changes in plans and customer wantings.
+I need something that I'm in control of that make development fast.

 ## Pages

 A routing system is included.
 All landing pages should exist in ./pages